|

 he said to Niqmaddu, "you should stay out here, Magus."

-But the magician shook his head.
-"As much as I would like
+The magician shook his head.
+"As much as I would like to

-to do exactly that," he said, "I think that you and
+do exactly that, your Highness," he said, "I think that

 "Then take carestay by the entrance until we tell